aekh/AWAIRE/README.md

 This file is part of AWAIRE.
-Copyright (C) 2023 Alexander Ek, Philip B. Stark, Peter J. Stuckey, and Damjan Vukcevic
+Copyright (C) 2023-2024 Alexander Ek, Michelle Blom, Philip B. Stark, Peter J. Stuckey, and Damjan Vukcevic

 AWAIRE is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by